gemseo/gemseo/docs/examples/howtos/uncertainty/distribution/README.md

 -->

 <!-- markdownlint-disable-next-line MD041 -->
-## Statistics
+## Distributions and uncertain spaces

-Estimate statistics from data or get them fro mprobabiliti distributions.
+Define probability distributions backed by OpenTURNS or SciPy, fit them to observed data, and assemble uncertain variables into a [ParameterSpace][gemseo.algos.parameter_space.ParameterSpace].